Two Change Agents in the Church: Al Mohler and Mark Dever

 conference.
 Go here to learn about the evil of EMNR.

 Let's now focus on another of Dr. Mohler's associations; an association that has been left out of his website bio.
 Dr. Mohler is a Founding Fellow of the Research Institute (think tank) of The Ethics and Religious Liberty Commission (ERLC).
 The ERLC is the public policy arm of the Southern Baptist Convention (SBC).
 Why is this information noteworthy?
-Because the ERLC is a non-governmental organization (NGO) listed with the UN's Department of Public Information (DPI).
+Because the ERLC is a non-governmental organization (NGO) of the UN with special consultative status.

 Since all NGO’s must be in agreement with the UN agenda, and since that agenda includes the destruction of biblical Christianity and the creation of Satan’s one-world government with the emergence of the anti-Christ, one wouldn’t expect to find any church denominations with NGO status.
 But expectations can be wrong.
 The amazing fact is that many, if not all, of the major church denominations have been granted NGO status by the UN, and therefore, are all on board with the UN anti-Christ agenda.
 To give one example of this, years ago, I was urged to “trick or treat for UNICEF” (United Nations Children’s Fund) by the local United Methodist Church.
 The UMC serves the UN agenda as an NGO.
 This church/NGO encouraged “trick or treating” because it helped finance UNICEF.